jrmetzger/MQP-FaultInjectionSimulator/README.md

 # Fault Injection Simulator

-For our Major Qualifying Project at WPI, we created an application to automate fault injection when there is a glitch. to collect information on a low level.
-This enabled us to then see if glitching would occur and the registers stay the same.
+For our Major Qualifying Project at Worcester Polytechnic Institute, we helped NVIDIA build a tool to test for glitching in a system (ex.
+Nintendo Switch Chip).
+This is important because glitching can cause skipped or corrupted instructions, or code, that can lead to the injection of malware.
+We tested for possible glitch locations in our system and outputted lines in the code to run on our simulator.
+The tool became an ineractive application to automate fault injection, or a controlled pause in the system, when a glitch occurs.
+Our application is called The Fault Injection Simulator.

 ## Authors
 * Jon Metzger